DerGuru/The-Resonant/New Chapters/Part2/P2-10_Malveks_Agent.md

 "Mr. Fischer."

 Not a question.
 Jason stopped walking.
-His perception rippled outward automatically now—a habit Elyra had drilled into him.
+His perception rippled outward automatically nowï¿½a habit Elyra had drilled into him.
 Twenty meters.
 Thirty.
 The street resolved: lunch crowd, car exhaust, a delivery truck idling, pigeons on the overhead wires.

 No one else paying attention.